mauroservienti/milestone.github.io/_posts/hold-on-your-updates-are-spamming-me.md

 ```

 Event classes or interfaces are deployed to the notification infrastructure alongside the notification handler.
 Notification infrastructure hosts can, at startup time, scan their deployment directories looking for types decorated with the presented attribute.
 Inspected types and attributes details constitute the notifications database—it's up to the notification infrastructure to decide how to store it.
 Once the notifications database is ready, the system can present users with a list of subscribable notifications.
 At subscribe time, users select the frequency for each of the subscribed notifications.
 When choosing to receive a digest, they can input digest details, if not previously done—for example, a weekly digest, every Friday at 10 AM.
-Saving their subscriptions settings will cause a digest notification saga to start, if one isn't already running.
+If one isn't already running, saving their subscriptions settings will start a new digest notification saga.

 > More information about sagas are available in the [official NServiceBus documentation](https://docs.particular.net/nservicebus/sagas/) and the [online saga tutorial](https://docs.particular.net/tutorials/nservicebus-sagas/).